 - i.
-A Detailed Landscape Plan and (SDP-level appropriate) Landscape Architectural Guidelines document prepared by a suitably qualified Landscape Architect. - a.
-The Landscape Plan and its accompanying Guidelines document must be prepared in alignment with the Master Landscape Plan, the Master Landscape Architectural Guidelines, and the recommendations of this report. - b.
-Additionally, it must demonstrate adherence to the Tree planting specifications and Irrigation guidelines, as well as the Master documents' guidelines and strategies relating to interface conditions and boundary treatment and any other relevant guidelines and strategies. - a.
-These mitigation measures are particularly important given the crucial role that provision of water plays in the successful establishment and ongoing maintenance of trees and screening planting. - c.
-The Landscape Plan must Indicate trees that function as screening and softening, especially from views within cultural landscapes (e.g. Agter-Paarl Paardeberg CL).
+A Detailed Landscape Plan (SDP-level appropriate) prepared by a suitably qualified Landscape Architect. - a.
+The Landscape Plan must be generally consistent with the Master Landscape Plan, the Master Landscape Guidelines, and the detailed recommendations of this report. - b.
+The Landscape Plan must Indicate which proposed trees function as mitigatory elements (i.e. screening, softening, absorbing, greening), especially from views within the surrounding cultural landscapes.

 ii.
-A detailed Fencing proposal
+A detailed Fencing proposal:

 - a.
-To ensure appropriate design of road verges, stormwater structures, fences etc. which should be in character with the natural or rural surroundings (as per the Heritage and Scenic Resource: Inventory and Policy Framework, 2003) - b.
-This requirement is for boundary fencing and public interfaces specifically internal fencing is not a concern from a visual impact management point of view. - iii.
-A detailed Signage proposal, where signage is proposed.
-The signage proposal must demonstrate that signage has been designed in such a way that the sensitivities of the adjacent Cultural Landscape and the relevant Scenic Routes have been (a) taken into consideration, and (b) that design responses have been included in the design proposal in a positive way.
-The signage proposal should include: - a.
-Graphic renderings or 3D models showing the location in context, height, mounting details and proposed content of all proposed signage. - b.
-Please note that signage in this case includes branding, logos and lettering on building facades. - c.
-SDP applications should not be approved without input from the appropriate CA that the signage proposal is acceptable in terms of the relevant Outdoor Advertising and Signage Policy and By-law.
+The fencing proposal must ensure appropriate design of road verges, stormwater structures, fences etc. which should be in character with the natural or rural surroundings (as per the Heritage and Scenic Resource: Inventory and Policy Framework, 2003). - b.
+This requirement is for boundary fencing associated with public interfaces specifically internal fencing is not a concern from a visual impact management point of view. - c.
+It is paramount that all fencing must comply with aviation safety and security requirements.
+Within this priority, however, cognizance should be taken of visual sensitivities as far as possible. - iii.
+Detailed Irrigation specifications must be included in all landscape proposals at SDP level (refer to 7.3.2 (e) v xvi for guidance). - iv.
+A detailed Lighting proposal (for all outdoor lighting, façade lighting (if any), street lighting and security lighting i.e.; all light sources that would be visible from within the Receiving Environment).
+The lighting proposal must demonstrate that lighting design has been undertaken in such a way that the sensitivities of the adjacent Cultural Landscape and the relevant scenic routes have been (a) taken into consideration, and (b) that design responses have been included in the design proposal in a positive way.
+The lighting proposal should include: - a.
+A consolidated lighting layout showing the location of all sources of light. - b.
+The lighting proposal should include basic technical/specification details for all sources of light. - c.
+The information provided should enable: - i. the visual specialist to properly scope and model/simulate visible light sources (if necessary);

-Whether this is for each Phase, or each Development parcel, or each subdivided Erf will depend on the future Land Use Planning approval strategy and process, which is not clear to the specialist at this time.
+31 Whether this is for each Phase, building, precinct, erf or zone will depend on the future Land Use Planning approval strategy and process, which is not clear at this time.